erik-corder/react-software-enginner-practice-session/README.md

 ### 1️⃣ Objective One

-Develop the UI following the given 🎨 [Figma design](https://www.figma.com/file/IPXZBpnc20QUbGcuiv1K9Z/TheFridge-React-Practical-Test?node-id=0%3A1), using react `functional components` and `scss stylesheets` for styles.
+Develop the UI following the given 🎨 [Figma design](https://www.figma.com/file/IPXZBpnc20QUbGcuiv1K9Z/TheFridge-React-Practical-Test?node-id=0%3A1), using react `functional components` and `scss/css stylesheets` for styles.
 (Please **DO NOT** use any third party component libraries or css libraries. write custom code.
 You can use TailwindCSS for utility classes)

 https://www.figma.com/file/IPXZBpnc20QUbGcuiv1K9Z/TheFridge-React-Practical-Test